Double-eyed fig-parrot (Coxen's)

 Scientific name: Cyclopsitta diophthalma coxeni

 Family: Psittacidae (parrots)

 Double-eyed fig-parrot (Coxen’s) subspecies is listed as Endangered in Queensland (Nature Conservation Act 1992) and nationally (Commonwealth Environment Protection and Biodiversity Conservation Act 1999).
-It is ranked as a critical priority under the department's Back on Track species prioritisation framework.
 In New South Wales, it is listed as Critically Endangered (New South Wales Threatened Species Conservation Act 1995).

 Double-eyed fig-parrot (Coxen’s) subspecies is a small, predominantly green parrot with a stout build.
 The head and bill are disproportionately large.
 Its tail is extremely short and its total body length is 15-16 cm (slightly smaller than a budgerigar).
 It is rich green above, yellowish green below and the sides of its breast are yellow.
 The primaries (the main flight feathers) are deep blue and dark grey.
 The inner edges of the tertials (the small set of flight feathers on the hind margin of the wing, nearest the body) are red.
 The bill is two-toned, pale grey at the base and blackish towards the tip.
 The male has a blue forehead with scattered red feathers surrounding this and on the lores (the feathers between the eye and the bill).
 The cheeks are orange-red, bordered below by a band of mauve-blue.
 The female is similar but with a smaller blue patch on the forehead, fewer or no red feathers on the forehead and lores, and a duller, less extensive orange-red cheek patch.
 Juveniles have not yet been described.